 From Vizag, we moved to New Delhi where we were allotted government accommodation.
 Unfortunately, I moved to New Delhi alone, as I had to report for work while my husband’s transfer was deferred by three months.
 The house was a haven for an army of rats and it looked as though I was trespassing in their territory.
 Unlike Abhimanyu who courageously entered the chakravyuha alone, I requested my maid to enter the house first.
 When we switched on the lights, we spotted three to four rats escaping from a hole in the kitchen door to the guest room and from there they were quick enough to zip through another outlet into the balcony.
 Such rapid movements of these feisty creatures were enough to give full vent to my lung power.
 I let out a loud shriek and jumped onto the divan.
 The rodents hiding in the balcony appeared to interpret my loud cry as a battle cry.
 They descended in full force.
 The rattraps and poison kept in all strategic locations did not seem to have any effect on these pests.
 They seemed to possess nerves of steel!
 My sudden outbursts and Tarzan-like cries only turned me into a laughing stock in front of my maid and her family.

 On one occasion, I invited my friend’s parents for dinner.
 We were in the middle of our meal when I sensed a pair of eyes staring at me.
 I spotted a rat sitting in a corner as if mocking me.
 Unmindful of my guests, I shouted and climbed onto the dining table.
 My guests with their mouths full of food and wide open were gawking at me, wondering if I was possessed by some spirit.
-By the time I recovered to explain my unusual behavior, the rat had escaped through the front door!
+By the time I recovered to explain my unusual behaviour, the rat had escaped through the front door!
 Before leaving, my friend’s father said quietly, “The solution to this rat menace is a carpenter.”
 I gave him a puzzled look and he explained that a carpenter can nail wooden planks on the doors to plug the gaps and holes, to keep the rats out.

 Our next destination was Kochi.
 God’s own country is well known for its flora and fauna.
 We thought the best place to experience them in full glory was Thekkady.
 Accompanied by my sister and my husband, we headed towards the forest resort fully equipped with a camera and trekking gear.
 On reaching there, we hired a guide and started our two-hour trek into the forest.
 A day before our arrival, there had been heavy showers, which had made the ground damp.
 We were advised to smear tobacco powder on our legs and were given special socks to prevent leeches from attacking us.
 As our trek progressed, the guide was pointing towards some rare flowers and insects found in the forest.
 At one point, he stopped in his tracks and turned towards us.
 I was directly behind him.
 “See, these are leeches whose staple food is human blood,” the guide said.
 That’s when I realised that his index finger was pointing towards my leg.
 Ten to 15 leeches were climbing my leg with abandon!
 It seemed that I was their preferred lunch for the day!